Death on the Nile (2022 film): Reception

-Streaming viewership

-According to the streaming aggregator Reelgood, Death on the Nile was the most watched film across all platforms, during the week of April 6, 2022.
-According to Whip Media, Death on the Nile was the most watched movie across all platforms, in the United States, during the week of April 8, 2022, to April 10, 2022.

 Box office

 Death on the Nile grossed $45.6 million in the United States and Canada, and $91.6 million in other territories, for a worldwide total of $137.3 million.

 In the United States and Canada, Death on the Nile was released alongside Marry Me and Blacklight, and was projected to gross $11–17 million from 3,280 theaters in its opening weekend.
 The film grossed $12.9 million in its opening weekend, finishing first at the box office.
 Overall audiences during its opening were 51% male, 77% above the age of 25, 47% above 35, and 28% above 45.
 The ethnic breakdown of the audience showed that 57% were Caucasian, 15% Hispanic and Latino Americans, 13% African American, and 15% Asian or other.
 The film made $6.6 million in its second weekend, and $4.5 million in its third, placing fourth both times.
 The film earned $2.75 million in its fourth weekend, $2.4 million in its fifth, and $1.65 million in its sixth.
 The film dropped out of the box office top ten in its seventh weekend, finishing eleventh with $630,520.

 Outside the U.S. and Canada, the film grossed $20.7 million in its opening weekend from 47 international markets.
 The film opened in China on February 19, 2022.
 It opened poorly in the country, finishing fourth behind three Chinese holdovers with $5.9 million.
 Including its Chinese debut, the film earned $19.8 million in its second international weekend.
 It made an additional $10.6 million from 47 markets in its third weekend, crossing the $100 million mark worldwide, $5.1 million in its fourth, $3 million in its fifth, and $1.6 million in its sixth.